pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 It is a pragmatic philosophy that doesn’t require a change in human nature, it concludes that there will always be bad people and that in general people behave better when they have freedom as compared to when they don’t.

 ## On efficiency of competition
-You can often heard that “people are not prepared for freedom”.
+You can often hear that “people are not prepared for freedom”.
 But you can only feel freedom when you have it.
 Someone may say that soviet people were not ready for capitalism and slaves were not ready for wage labour, but such steps (abolitionism, dissolution of the Soviet Union) move the world.

 If *any* property is privatised and receives holders, it starts to receive the best possible care.
 Because this is profitable to holder, with proper management.
 It is not important who actually controls property.
 The important thing is that no-one interferes with it involuntary (for example, state or bandit that takes 50% of profits).